 3. Kuilima Cove (Kahuku)

-Located on the grounds of the swanky Turtle Bay Resort (although open to the public), Kuilima Cove is a great spot along Oahu’s North Shore to take beginner snorkelers.
-At the opening of the cove is a rock barrier that breaks most of the strongest waves, which creates an environment akin to a very chill lagoon.
+If you’re looking for one of the best places for beginner snorkelers on the island, I’d suggest adding Kuilima Cove to your Oahu itinerary.
+Located on the grounds of the swanky Turtle Bay Resort (although open to the public), the cove has a rock barrier that breaks most of the strongest waves, which creates a calm environment akin to a very chill lagoon.

 Additionally, the water throughout the cove is rarely more than neck deep, making this a great spot to take new or nervous snorkelers.
 And, despite the cove’s calmness or shallowness, there’s still plenty of fish that hang out here- and if you’re lucky, even sea turtles!